 So, if you want to use ETFs to get ahead... well, I want to help you do that.

-ETF 20/20 is my new publication focusing exclusively on helping you become a successful long-term ETF investor.
+My newest publication, ETF 20/20 focuses exclusively on helping you become a successful long-term ETF investor.

-This service has been in the works for a long time.
+This service was in the works for a long time before I actually launched it last October.
 I have always wanted to help investors...

 And my mix of Wall Street ETF trading experience and Main Street ETF analysis makes me pretty uniquely qualified to run an ETF publication for individual investors.